Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Pirates have a record of 5-3.
+- In eight games as the underdog over the last 10 matchups, the Pirates have posted a mark of 5-3.

+- When it comes to the total, the Pirates and their foes are 6-4-0 in their last 10 contests.

+- The Pirates' previous 10 games have not had a spread posted by oddsmakers.
+Pittsburgh and its opponent have finished above the over/under for three consecutive games, with the average total established by sportsbooks being 8.7.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 48, or 42.9%, of the 112 contests they have been chosen as underdogs in this season.
+- The Pirates have won in 48, or 42.5%, of the 113 contests they have been named as odds-on underdogs this year.

-- Pittsburgh has a record of 5-8, a 38.5% win rate, when it's set as an underdog of +170 or more by sportsbooks this season.
+- This season, Pittsburgh has won four of its eight games when it's the underdog by at least +190 on the moneyline.

-- The moneyline set for this matchup implies the Pirates have a 37% chance of walking away with the win.
+- The Pirates have an implied victory probability of 34.5% according to the moneyline set for this matchup.

-- Pittsburgh's games have gone over the total in 77 of its 140 chances.
+- Pittsburgh and its opponents have gone over the total this season in 78 of its 141 opportunities.

 - In 15 games with a line this season, the Pirates have a mark of 10-5-0 against the spread.